jeff-hykin/code_compare/readme.md

 # What is this?

 A tool for effectively creating a similarity matrix between many different files.
-It effectively ignores aspects that common across all of files while highlighting rare-similarities (e.g. to files being similar to eachother but not the rest of the group).
+It effectively ignores aspects that are common across all of files while highlighting rare-similarities (e.g. to files being similar to eachother but not the rest of the group).
 Currently the tool supports python, but it is fairly generic and Javascript support is planned.

 ## How to use